rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 An untrusted setup, creates a _Uniform Random String_ of the form:
 $$\text{URS} = \{ a_1G, a_2G, \dots, a_DG \}$$
-Where $D$ represents the maximum degree bound of a polynomial (in a PCS context) and $G$ is a generator.
+Where $D$ represents the maximum degree bound of a polynomial (in a PCS context) and $G$ is a generator of $\Eb(\Fb)$.
 The URS must consist solely of generators and all the scalars must be uniformly random. $\PCDL$ is then sound, provided that no adversary knows the scalars.
 Extracting $\vec{a}$ from the URS would require solving the Discrete Logarithm problem (DL), which is assumed to be hard.

 To generate the URS transparently, a collision-resistant hash function
 $\Hc : \Bb^* \to \Eb(\Fb_q)$ can be used to produce the generators.
 The URS